-Chinchillas are also subject to heatstroke, so the temperature in your pet's environment should never exceed 80 degrees Fahrenheit.
-High humidity can also be an issue, so CEAH recommends keeping the humidity level around 40 percent.
+Chinchillas are also subject to heatstroke, so the temperature in your pet's environment should never exceed 75 degrees Fahrenheit.
+A temperature between 60 and 70 degrees is ideal.
+Always keep a thermometer to measure the ambient temperature in the enclosure.

-Cleaning the Cage
+Cleaning the Chinchilla Cage

 Socializing Your Chinchilla

-Chinchillas need regular interaction with their human companions to keep them tame.
-Plan to spend at least 30 minutes a day holding and interacting with your pet.
+Socializing your pet provides them with much-needed mental and physical stimulation.
+Chinchillas also need regular interaction with their human companions to keep them tame.
+Plan to spend at least 30 to 60 minutes a day holding and interacting with your pet.

 The Correct Way to Hold a Chinchilla

-Beware Other Pets
+Beware of Other Pets

-Health Care Needs
+Chinchilla Health Care Needs

-According MSUVTH, chinchillas are prone to certain health issues, including:
+Chinchillas are prone to certain health issues, including:

-- Gastrointestinal upset: Watch for lack of appetite, lethargy, constipation or diarrhea.
+- Gastrointestinal upset: Watch for lack of appetite, lethargy, constipation, or diarrhea.